henry-pnhvu/PRINSAS-2.0/README.md

    - Locate the `.exe` file inside the extracted folder and run it.
      **Note:** Windows Defender may require manual approval.

-## Usage Instructions
-- Load your SAS data using the **Choose File** button.
-- Set fitting parameters such as **background subtraction, Q range, and contrast**.
-- Click **Fit PDSP Model!** to run the fitting algorithm.
-- View fitted results and adjust parameters if needed.
-- Save the results in ASCII format for further analysis.

-For a detailed guide on parameter selection and interpretation of results, refer to the **User Manual** included in this repository.

 ## Further Information
+For detailed instructions on using PRINSAS 2.0, including parameter selection and result interpretation, please refer to the **User Manual** included in this repository.

-For a deeper understanding of the mathematical model, computational implementation, and validation of PRINSAS 2.0, please refer to the accompanying **manuscript**.
+For detailed information regarding the **mathematical model**, **computational implementation**, and **validation** of PRINSAS 2.0, please refer to the accompanying **manuscript**.

 ## Contact
-For fit discussions, bug reports, or feature requests, please contact **(...)**.
+For fit discussions, bug reports, or feature requests, please contact henry@pnhvu.com.

 ---
 PRINSAS 2.0 is an open-source tool designed to improve accessibility and usability for researchers working with scattering data.
 Contributions and feedback are welcome!